A Medicare benefit is payable when a medical service is provided to an eligible person by an eligible health professional in Australia.

 - Approved Placements for Sports Physicians Program – Health

 - Specialist College Trainee programs – relevant Australian Specialist Colleges

 - Remote Vocational Training Scheme – Remote Vocational Training Scheme Limited

 - Rural Locum Relief Program – Rural Workforce Agencies in each state and territory

 A health professional may also remove themselves from the Vocational Register or from one of the Recognised Fellows List.
 To request this you need to complete one of the following forms:

 - Request to remove your name from the Vocational Register of General Practitioners

 - Request to remove your name from a Recognised Fellows List

 Overseas trained doctors and foreign graduates

 Section 19AB of the Act applies to overseas trained doctors (OTDs) and foreign graduates of an accredited medical school (FGAMS).
-A health professional who meets the definition of an OTD or FGAMS must obtain a section 19AB exemption before they can be granted a provider number.
+A health professional who meets the definition of an OTD or FGAMS must get a section 19AB exemption before you can be granted a provider number.